Trump blames ‘far-left politicians’ for violence in wake of police shooting on visit to Wisconsin

 On Monday, the president defended Rittenhouse’s actions as self-defense.
 He had also defended this own supporters in Portland, who had fired paint balls and pepper spray at protesters during demonstrations there, calling paint balls “a defensive mechanism” and “not bullets.”

-Just before Air Force One was to touch down in Waukegan, Wi., on Trump’s path to Kenosha, Justin Blake’s uncle addressed a group of more than 75 members of the media who gathered on the block where his nephew was shot by Officer Rusten Sheskey of the Kenosha police.
+Just before Air Force One was to touch down in Waukegan, Ill., on Trump’s path to Kenosha, Jacob Blake’s uncle addressed a group of more than 75 members of the media who gathered on the block where his nephew was shot by Officer Rusten Sheskey of the Kenosha police.

 The Blake family and local activists organized a block party Tuesday, which included volunteer licensed therapists who visited with residents affected by last week’s shooting and was intended as counterprogramming for Trump’s visit.